cruxx/OW2/README.md

 - Utilities -> haserl (M)
 - Utilities -> oww (M)

+6)  Create file ` ~openwrt/files/etc/config/fstab` and ......

-6)  `time make V=s > build.log 2>errors.log`  *it will create also build log and errors log in corresponding files* If build process aborts with error (of course not related with unavailable downloads) - some time it helps full rebuild: `make dirclean`
+7)  `time make V=s > build.log 2>errors.log`  *it will create also build log and errors log in corresponding files* If build process aborts with error (of course not related with unavailable downloads) - sometimes it helps full rebuild: `make dirclean` and then `make` again

+8)  After the build process completed successfully - you can install OpenWrt "\*-squashfs-factory.bin" firmware from `~openwrt/bin/ar71xx/` using manufacturer's WebGUI like a regular firmware update.
+Wait for the progress bar to finish twice (the device will reset itself in the process).
+If your device is already on OpenWrt - just copy the firmware .bin file to `/tmp` and perform `mtd -r write /tmp/your_firmware_file.bin firmware`

+9)  connect ethernet directly to you device and perform `telnet 192.168.1.1`.
+Now you need to edit /etc/config/fstab file in order to have overlay filesystem on USB flash drive.